 The Problem with this Approach

-Just like the salesperson has their interest in their products (their hobby), the prospect also has their own interests and this is in the growth and success with their business (their hobby).
+Just like the salesperson has an interest in their products (their hobby), the prospect also has their own interests and this is in the growth and success of their business (their hobby).
 When the salesperson is communicating in a very narcissistic way, not only are they not creating an engaging conversation that completely includes the prospect’s hobbies, but they are also more likely to appear a bit selfish and self-serving.

 How to Not be a Narcissistic Salesperson

 The fix here is very simple.
 Just as we should focus more on the other person in a personal conversation, we should also focus more on the prospect when operating as a salesperson.
-This is how we will be a less narcissistic salesperson talking less about us and more about them.
+This is how we will be less narcissistic salespeople talking less about us and more about them.

 But how do we do that?
 What our company taught us primarily is a bunch of information on the products and services that we sell (our stuff).
 It is difficult to talk to the prospect about their stuff because we don’t really know much about their stuff, right?
 Here is a three-step process to help: